-At the start of Year 13 when students are at the apex of their skill level they will continue to develop their Personal Investigations (worth 60% of their final grade) which encompasses their Year 12 projects culminating in an impressive final piece for their Pre public Exam.
+At the start of Year 13 when students are at the apex of their skill level, they will continue to develop their Personal Investigation (worth 60% of their final grade) which encompasses their Year 12 projects culminating in an impressive final piece for their Pre public Exam.

 - This should allow students to produce a high quantity of preparatory work while at the same time developing the quality of their work.
 These studies should help the students devise a final piece for the exam and should be presented and annotated in sketchbooks or sheets.

 Students must then complete a 15-hour examination final piece under examination conditions.
 At the end of the exam all work must be submitted for final assessment